 "We will find this world a warmer, more welcoming place if we respect its diversity by being a bit more diverse ourselves..."

-Ron and his wife Donna now live in South Pasadena, California.
-During the three and one-half years that they spent in Switzerland they traveled all over Europe (from Switzerland to Germany, France, Italy, the UK, Spain and Africa).
+Ron and his wife Donna now live in North Carolina.
+During the three and one-half years that they spent in Switzerland they traveled to Africa and all over Europe (from Switzerland to Germany, France, Italy, the UK, and Spain).
 Ron and Donna have also traveled throughout Latin America.
-As a result, they have had the privilege of meeting many wonderful people from numerous countries-people with richly diverse backgrounds and experiences, people that will remain their friends for life.
+As a result, they have had the privilege of meeting many wonderful people from numerous countries—people with richly diverse backgrounds and experiences, people that will remain their friends for life.

-The Donigans have recently become donors to the French and Italian Division fund which supports student travel abroad.
-Mr. Donigan attributes much of his success to the study of foreign languages.
-In his opinion, "if we are to be considered good citizens in this very large and diverse world we inhabit, we need to take the trouble to learn more about it.
-We will find this world a warmer, more welcoming place if we respect its diversity by being a bit more diverse ourselves, by learning to speak someone else's language.
-In practical terms, communications skills are probably the most important skills we have – and communicating in a foreign language has easily been one of the two or three most important factors in my own personal career satisfaction."
+The Donigans have recently established an endowed scholarship that supports student study abroad.
+Mr. Donigan attributes much of his success to the study of other languages.
+In his opinion, “if we are to be considered good citizens in this very large and diverse world we inhabit, we need to take the trouble to learn more about it.
+We will find this world a warmer, more welcoming place if we respect its diversity by being a bit more diverse ourselves, by learning to speak someone else’s language.
+In practical terms, communications skills are probably the most important skills we have – and communicating in a foreign language has easily been one of the two or three most important factors in my own personal career satisfaction.”

-Ron Donigan is only one of many individuals whose careers have been advanced or whose lives have been enriched by the study of foreign languages at Baylor.
-Study of a foreign language has always been, and continues to be, an integral part of a liberal education.
-Proficiency in a foreign language has, in fact, become a necessity for full participation in today's multicultural society and global community.
+Ron Donigan is only one of many individuals whose careers have been advanced or whose lives have been enriched by the study of modern languages at Baylor.
+Study of another language has always been, and continues to be, an integral part of a liberal education.
+Proficiency in a second language has, in fact, become a necessity for full participation in today’s multicultural society and global community.

-The imperative for the study of foreign languages, literatures, and cultures derives from Baylor University's own Mission Statement: "The mission of Baylor University is to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community" (emphasis added).
+The imperative for the study of modern languages, literatures, and cultures derives from Baylor University’s own Mission Statement: “The mission of Baylor University is to educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.”

-In addition, Vision 2012's Imperative 11 specifically recognizes that, since Baylor's sphere of influence is global, it must commit its resources to strengthening efforts in international education, including study-abroad opportunities and state-of-the-art programs in world languages, literatures, and cultures.
-The Department of Modern Foreign Languages therefore bears the responsibility "to prepare [our] graduates to enter a pluralistic and global society" by "enrich[ing] the quality and application of the study of modern foreign languages."
+In addition, Baylor's Pro Futuris vision statement specifically recognizes that, since Baylor’s sphere of influence is global, it must commit its resources to strengthening efforts in international education, including study-abroad opportunities and state-of-the-art programs in world languages, literatures, and cultures.

-Aside from the obvious ability to read, write, understand, and speak another language, students benefit in a number of other ways from their study of foreign languages:
+Aside from the obvious ability to read, write, understand, and speak another language, students benefit in a number of other ways from their study of other languages:

 - World Citizenship.
 In today’s multicultural, inter-reliant world, the development of cross-cultural sensitivity can serve as a bridge to a common ground of understanding between different cultures in all kinds of venues—educational, political, legal, and social—both within the U.S. and abroad.

-Participation in a study abroad program, which is fast becoming essential to a well-educated person's background, is one of the best ways to acquire a sense of cross-cultural awareness.
-Of course, training in a foreign language and knowledge of a foreign culture is the key to deriving the greatest advantage from such an experience.
+Participation in a study abroad program, which is fast becoming essential to a well-educated person’s background, is one of the best ways to acquire a sense of cross-cultural awareness.
+Of course, training in a second language and knowledge of another culture is the key to deriving the greatest advantage from such an experience.
 For more information on the many study-abroad programs offered by Baylor, visit the study abroad page.

-For more information on foreign language programs at Baylor, contact the Division Director for your language of interest or the Modern Foreign Language Department at (254) 710-3711.
+For more information on modern language programs at Baylor, contact the Division Director for your language of interest, or the Modern Languages & Cultures Department at (254) 710-3711.